-Glenn Caruso was named the 29th head coach in the 112-year history of University of St. Thomas football in January 2008.
-He's led the Tommies' remarkable surge that has produced two NCAA championship game trips over the last six years.
+Glenn Caruso was named the 29th head coach in the 114-year history of University of St. Thomas football in January 2008.
+He's led the Tommies' remarkable surge that has produced two NCAA championship game trips over the last seven seasons.

-In his 10-year St. Thomas era, his teams have:
+In his St. Thomas era, his teams have:

-· Ranked fifth among all 660 NCAA teams this decade – alongside programs such as Alabama and North Dakota State -- in winning percentage (92-12, .885) since 2010;
+- Rank in the top seven among all 660 NCAA teams in the 2010s decade – alongside programs such as Alabama and North Dakota State -- in winning percentage (100-14, .877);

-· Won six of the last eight conference titles, all with 8-0 records;
+- Won six of the last nine conference titles, all with 8-0 records;

-· Lost just six road games in eight seasons this decade;
+- Lost just eight road games in nine seasons this decade;

-· Been ranked in the top five nationally at some point during nine of the last 10 seasons.
+- Been ranked in the top five nationally at some point during 10 of the last 11 seasons;

-Caruso took over a program that won 97 games the previous 17 years and has won 110 in his first 10 seasons.
-His leadership launched a five-year surge that saw the Tommie climb from a No. 206 national ranking all the way to No. 2.
+Caruso took over a program that won 97 games the previous 17 years and has won 118 in his first 11 seasons.
+His leadership launched a five-year surge from 2008-2012 that saw the Tommie climb from a No. 206 national ranking all the way to No. 2.

 His inaugural 2008 season, on the heels of a 2-8 finish in 2007, produced a 7-3 record.
 He followed that up with an 11-2 season and the Tommies’ first NCAA playoff trip in 19 seasons.
 His next three teams had a combined 39-3 record with a 2012 runner-up finish.
 UST also took second nationally in 2015 with a 14-1 record, and went 12-1 in 2016 and 11-2 in 2017.
 In six NCAA playoff trips since 2011, they have lost to the eventual national champ three times and lost to the national runner-up twice.

-In the last 14 years, UST is one of only four Division III programs to make multiple trips to the Stagg Bowl national championship game.
-Since 2010, none of the 660 NCAA institutions at all levels that sponsor both sports have a better combined football/men's basketball record than St. Thomas.
+In the last 15 years, St. Thomas is one of only four Division III programs to make multiple trips to the Stagg Bowl national championship game.
+Since 2010, St. Thomas ranks in the top five among all 660 NCAA institutions for the best combined football/men's basketball record.